 Did you know that you will soon be able to apply for a postgraduate loan of up to £10,000 for some courses and options?

 You will have access to Moodle, the University’s online interactive learning platform, University blogs, and an online forum to cultivate the postgraduate community within the School and to highlight professional opportunities for MA Fashion and Textiles students.
 You will also have use of the University Library, which includes a wealth of print and online learning resources.

 For students who need to improve their skills in digital literacy, including the use of specific software, the University offers training programmes through Lynda.com.

 In order to complete this course you must successfully complete all the following CORE modules (totalling 140 credits):

 Portfolio: Concepts and Treatments

-The purpose of this module is to gain a deeper understanding of your programme of study and how it relates to the wider context within the world of fashion.
+This PG Cert module aims to broaden your understanding and knowledge appropriate to the subjects and practices in the course.
+The purpose of this module is to gain a deeper understanding of your Programme of Study and how it relates to the wider context within the world of fashion and textiles.
 This is supported by a range of tutorials, seminars, lectures and progress reviews.

-The aim of this module is to encourage you to engage in the strategic planning and project management of work activities and studies relating to fashion promotion, personal development and career objectives.
+The aim of this PG Dip module is to encourage you to engage in the strategic planning and project management of work activities and studies relating to your Programme of Study, personal development and career objectives.